OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   -  *Show Hidden Classes* – If enabled then Libraries Browser will also list the hidden classes.
      Ignores the annotation(Protection(access = Access.hide))

+  -  *Synchronize with Model Widget* – If enabled then Libraries Browser will scroll automatically to the active Model Widget i.e., the current model.

 -  Enable Auto Save - Enables/disables the auto save feature.

 -  *Auto Save interval* – Sets the auto save interval value.
 The minimum